videor/AutoPilotConditionalAccess/AutoPilotConditionalAccess/azure-quickstart-templates/301-conditionalaccess-policy-template-automation/readme.md

       ||||

 # Forward Looking

 Try the following challenge:

-:heavy_check_mark: Edit this logic app to send a custom message on Teams channel when the approval workflow selection is Reject copy-paste action.  <br />
+:heavy_check_mark: Edit this logic app to send a custom message on Teams channel when the approval workflow selection is Reject action.  <br />
-:heavy_check_mark: Edit this logic app to delete the policy file in PROD Onedrive folder when the approval workflow selection is Reject copy-paste action. <br />
+:heavy_check_mark: Edit this logic app to delete the policy file in Onedrive template folder when the approval workflow selection is Reject action. <br />

-Finally, Try cloning the logic and build workflows to also support line of business application ids.
-If you would like to request a logic app to do this, please send a request on Twitter @Vi_Deora.
+If you would like to request a logic app to do the above, please send a request on Twitter @Vi_Deora.